 Yet people often harm each other on purpose.
 (In other news, the sky is blue!)

 Why is this?
 Why do people so often want to hurt and harm others?
-Decades of research indicates that there is much truth in the popular belief that people are mean to others in order to feel better about themselves.
+Decades of research indicate that there is much truth in the popular belief that people are mean to others in order to feel better about themselves.

 Social identity theory argues that humans have a basic psychological need for "positive distinctiveness."
 In other words, people have a need to feel unique from others in positive ways.
 As humans naturally form groups, this need for positive distinction extends to the groups we belong to.
 That is, we tend to view our in-groups more favorably than out-groups (groups we do not belong to).
 And as a consequence, we tend to see people who are not part of our group less positively than people who are.
 This is especially likely to occur when there is competition between the groups or when people feel like the identity of their group has been challenged.